This post may contain affiliate links.

 Fortunately, I have a good imagination.
 I began imagining humorous scenarios that would depict the right (and wrong) way to demonstrate these tips.
 And if combined with the expressive animal illustrations of my good friend and fellow critique-group-member Mike Wohnoutka, a funny (and non-didactic) children’s book on apologizing seemed possible.
 Luckily for us, our editor agreed.

-My biggest hope is that our book HOW TO APOLOGIZE will be another tool that parents and educators can use to help young (and not-so-young) people learn to be better at saying, “I’m sorry.”
+My biggest hope is that our picture book HOW TO APOLOGIZE will be another tool that parents and educators can use to help young (and not-so-young) people learn to be better at saying, “I’m sorry.”
 And if nothing else, the book has already been a success; it continues to remind me on how I should apologize.

 And that, I think, would make my counselor proud.